The magic of spherification: history, concepts and techniques

 Derived from algae, it is the agent that reacts with calcium to form a gelled film around the liquid.
 It is essential in both spherification techniques.

-Calcium chloride:
+Sodium chloride:

 Calcium salt.
 Mainly used in direct spherification, this type of calcium allows the reaction with the alginate to form the gel layer.
-It is incorporated very quickly into the medium without the need for blending.
+It is incorporated very quickly into the medium without the need for turmixing.

 Calcium gluconolactate: